A State comes up with the proper tools when it needs to

 * * * *

-to this post was sent to all members of the Connecticut Program Review and Investigations Legislative Committee by email to: Meyer@senatedems.ct.gov, Julia.Wasserman@housegop.ct.gov, Fonfara@senatedems.ct.gov, John.A.Kissel@cga.ct.gov, Mary.Mushinsky@cga.ct.gov,Anthony.Guglielmo@cga.ct.gov, Rob.Kane@cga.ct.gov,Maynard@senatedems.ct.gov,
+A link to this post was sent to all members of the Connecticut Program Review and Investigations Legislative Committee by email to: Meyer@senatedems.ct.gov, Julia.Wasserman@housegop.ct.gov, Fonfara@senatedems.ct.gov, John.A.Kissel@cga.ct.gov, Mary.Mushinsky@cga.ct.gov,Anthony.Guglielmo@cga.ct.gov, Rob.Kane@cga.ct.gov,Maynard@senatedems.ct.gov,

 MaryAnn.Carson@housegop.ct.gov,